 Another excellent approach to validating a suspicious link is to use copy/paste.

-In the resulting pop-up menu, click on “Copy link address”, or the equivalent in your browser or email program.
+In the resulting pop-up menu, click on “Copy link” (or its equivalent) in your browser or email program.
 This copies the target — the part you don’t see — to the clipboard.

 Now, right-click on the address bar in your browser.

-Click Paste (not “Paste and go”, if that’s available) to paste in whatever was copied.
+Click Paste (not “Paste and go”, if that’s available) to paste whatever was copied.
+Don’t hit the Enter key, which will take you to the webpage; just read the target link.

 You can, if you prefer, paste that URL wherever you like.
-Pasting it into Notepad is one common option, so that you can see exactly what the destination truly is without risking accidentally going there in the browser.
+Pasting it into Notepad is one option.
+That way, you can see exactly what the destination is without risking accidentally going there in the browser.

 Dealing with mismatches